wtomin/verl-omni/docs/algo/diffusion_dpo.md

 ## How VeRL-Omni Implements Diffusion-DPO

-VeRL-Omni runs Diffusion-DPO through the direct-preference trainer, not the policy-gradient trainer used by Flow-GRPO.
+VeRL-Omni runs Diffusion-DPO through the direct-preference trainer.

 | Layer | What it does | Code |
 |---|---|---|